digital-futures-academy/airport-challenge/Challlenge README.md

 **Tests**

-    1. Test that airport calls airport's takeOff() method.
-    2. Test that airportPlanes array has decreased by one when a plane takes off.
+    1. Test that airportPlanes array has decreased by one when a plane takes off.

 ##### User Story 5: